FR33HUGS/HDT-Import/Readme.txt

 Starts importing.
 HDT Import will remember games which it has already imported and not enter them again, unless you click "Clear History" first.

 Clear History:
 This will delete the GamesHistory.txt file, allowing HDT Import to import games previously imported to HDT.

-NOTE: This does not remove and match history form HDT, and runnin HDT Import again will create duplicate matched in HDT unless the previous ones were manually deleted.
+**This does not remove and match history form HDT, and running HDT Import again will create duplicate matched in HDT unless the previous ones were manually deleted.

 ------------------------------------------------------------------